 - Provisioning the server using software like Ansible or Chef

 - Composing the server as microservices with Docker or Kubernetes

 To minimise the "cons" mentioned above, try to go with the most modern, automated, and community-supported approach possible.
-With that philosophy, Docker images like this Let's Encrypt Docker image are probably your best bet.
+With that philosophy, Docker images like this one are probably your best bet.

 The details of your automation approach will depend on the choice you made during setup, but the high-level requirements are:

 - The automation tool contains SSH keys to allow it to log onto the Linux server